 The “DNS” in Smart DNS Proxy stands for Domain Name System

 As you can imagine, this indicates that a VPN has a stronger focus on privacy.

 What Do They Do?

-The simplest way to explain the function of a Smart DNS Proxy is that it masks your exact location by changing your Domain Name System (DNS).
-This fools websites into thinking that you are located somewhere you’re not, allowing you to access their geo-restricted content.
+The simplest way to explain the function of a Proxy is that it masks your exact location by changing your Domain Name System (DNS).
+This fools websites into thinking that you are located somewhere you’re not.

 There was a time when all internet use was slow compared to what it is today.
 This was a source of great frustration for internet users.
 Even then, however, it was a useful tool.
 Many current internet users don’t remember the days of waiting a long time for a page to load.
 However, a VPN can take you right back to the old days.

 When you use a VPN service to access blocked and/or restricted content in your part of the world, your network is rerouted through the service provider.
 This can considerably slow down streaming.